My Snowboarding Journey

 3. Skidded Short Turns

-• Primarily uses down-unweighting and flexion
+• Primarily uses down-unweighting and flexion with rapid edge-to-edge rhythm

 4. Switch Riding